 - 1. Remove any VGE (the adhesive lagging the thermometer wire) with isopropyl alcohol or acetone.
 Clean off any residual VGE. - 2.
 Clean off the area where the thermometer will be mounted with isopropyl alcohol or acetone. - 3.
 Attach the thermometer, ensuring the bottom is in even, flat contact with the mounting surface. - a.
 With Clamp: Apply a thin layer of N-grease to the bottom of the thermometer.
 Clamp it down securely, ensuring no part of the thermometer "springs up" from the surface. - b.
-Without Clamp: Apply a small amount of VGE (thinned with acetone or isopropyl alcohol) to the bottom of the thermometer, wait 10 seconds, then place on the mounting surface.
-Use a small weight to apply pressure and hold the sensor in place while it cures (24 hours under ambient conditions or 30 minutes under 60 °C heat). - c.
-With Plug: Some sample mounts have a hole location for thermometers; in these cases, the sensor will come pre-mounted to a thermometer holder.
-Apply a thin layer of N-grease around the holder and slide it into the hole.
-To remove, use an Allen key to press out of the hole from the opposite side.
+Without Clamp: Apply a small amount of VGE (thinned with acetone or isopropyl alcohol) to the bottom of the thermometer, wait 10 seconds, then place it on the mounting surface.
+Use a small weight to apply pressure and hold the sensor in place while it cures (24 hours under ambient conditions or 30 minutes under 60 °C heat).